How to Write a Letter to the Editor or Op-Ed

 - Read other Op-eds/LTEs that the publication has released

 - Write a Letter to the Editor.
-Use Talking Points and a sample of an already published letter to get you started.
+Use these Talking Points to get you started.

 - Read a sample op-ed about Climate-Safe CA written by local elected officials